The Owners Changed All 51 Windows in This Mid-Century Modern Home

 The original house had good bones, but was unlivable.

 This Buff & Hensman mid-century modern house had a lot to love at first sight.
-How could design buffs not be enamored with the original architecture?
+How could design buffs not be enamored of the original architecture?
 And its Pasadena location—overlooking Mount Wilson and Mount Baldy, and surrounded by oak and eucalyptus trees—made it even more ideal.
 Stephani Gan Mejia, an actress, model, and self-taught designer, and her husband, Victor, an IT CEO, were taken by the property and decided to make it home for them and their 8-year-old son.

 The couple knew that they would have to replace the roof, air conditioning and furnace, gas, and electrical system, but they soon realized that there was a lot more work needed to be done to the 1959 three-bedroom, three-bathroom house.
 The bones were strong, but it was unlivable.

 “We thought the rest was just aesthetic that we could renovate slowly, but that was not the case,” Stephani says.
 “We found out that the floor and wall in the basement had asbestos.
 We were so mesmerized by the view when we first saw the house, we did not realize that most of the windows’ carpentry had settled with the house and there were gaps in between the glass.
-On top of that, the two and a half bathrooms didn’t work at all.
+On top of that, the two-and-a-half bathrooms didn’t work at all.
 Every time you used the toilets and took a shower, everything would be flushed to the basement causing a flood.”

 There was also no insulation so there was really no sound-proofing.
 Outside, the deck was termite-infested and the backyard was a non-functional slope.